jo/sync-tank/distributed-migration-strategies/index.md

 For the time being, these notes will suffice as a review of central CouchDB concepts.
 We will touch upon many of the points throughout the rest of this article.
 Next up is an explanation of what we have in mind when we talk about schemas, migrations, and distributed systems.

-### Basic concepts: schemas, migrations, and distributed systems
+### Basic Concepts: Schemas, Migrations, and Distributed Systems

 If you want to store and retrieve data in an automated and efficient way, it is important to have some knowledge about the format or structure of this data.
 This is meta-information specifying things like data attributes and the data types to be used to store them.
 We would like to think of the **data schema** as all relevant structure-information about the different pieces of data to be stored by an application.